Neethuharii/Netflix_clone/README.md

-Netflix Clone with ReactJS and TMDB API Integration This is a project to build a Netflix Clone using ReactJS and TMDB API Integration.
+#Netflix Clone with ReactJS and TMDB API Integration
+#This is a project to build a Netflix Clone using ReactJS and TMDB API Integration.
 Axios is used for API requests.

-Table of Contents
+#Table of Contents
-Features
-Demo
+#Features
+#Demo
-Technologies Used
+#Technologies Used
-Installation
-Configuration
-Usage
-Contributing
-License
-Features
+#Installation
+#Configuration
+#Usage
+#Contributing
+#License
+#Features
-Display popular movies and TV shows from TMDB API Search movies and TV shows
+#Display popular movies and TV shows from TMDB API
-Display movie and TV show details
+#Search movies and TV shows
 Trailer player for movies
-Demo
+#Display movie and TV show detailsTrailer player for movies
+#Trailer player for movies

+#Demo
 Here is a demo link of the Netflix Clone.

-Technologies Used
+#Technologies Used
-ReactJS
+#ReactJS
-TMDB API
+#TMDB API
-Axios
+#Axios
 Netlify
 Installation
 To install and run the project locally, follow these steps: